 This guide will walk you through the steps to identify and tackle damp walls and clear an irritating damp problem once and for all.

-Damp is often most common in winter but it can appear at any time of the year.
+Damp is most often seen in winter but it can appear at any time of the year.
 There are some parts of the property that you should monitor for signs of damp and particular places where signs of it may appear.

 Bathrooms and kitchens are often the most common locations for damp because of the warm, moist air we create from the showers, bath and cooking.
 Black spot mould can grow on wood or PVC as well as on walls so regularly check these areas for any signs of a problem.

 Cold basements and any unheated parts of the house are the other areas to monitor for signs of damp.
-You may notice a musty smell and the air feels humid.
-Check for stains on concealed walls and woodwork too
+You may notice a musty smell and the air feels damp or humid.
+Check for stains on concealed walls and woodwork too.

 Isolating the cause

 The walls are the most common place to find damp problems and therefore are usually where you start dealing with it.
 Once you have spotted damp signs or noticed a wall that is feeling damp, then you need to tackle it quickly.